 How do you know the balance is off?

-Now on the flip side, the signs of not enough protein or moisture kinda mirror what I described above.
-When your hair doesn’t have enough protein it breaks, can feel dry, and is also limp.
+Now, on the flip side, the signs of not enough protein or moisture kinda mirror what I described above.
+When your hair doesn’t have enough protein, it breaks, feels dry, and is also limp.
 Signs of not enough moisture are dry, rough hair, and breakage.

 Balanced hair, which is where we want to be, acts just right.
 It bounces back when stretched and doesn’t break.
 It has shine and not only looks good but feels good as well.